flakopGm/flakopGm/README.md

 <br clear="both">

-<h4 align="left">My name is Jonatan Bresso and I love programming, I love developing software and until the last day of my life I want to learn something new,  i´m living in Las Palmas de Gran Canaria, España</h4>
+<h4 align="left">Hi 👋 !
+My name is Jonatan and I love programming, I love developing software and until the last day of my life I want to learn something new.
+I´m living in Las Palmas de Gran Canaria, España</h4>

 ###